daoudclarke/daoudclarke.github.com/_posts/2013-09-18-why-i-love-scikit-learn.md

 ---
 {% include JB/setup %}

-TL;DR: _Scikit-learn is great because it has a clean API, is robust, fast, easy to use, comprehensive, and well documented and supported, released under a permissive license and the developers are cool.
+_Scikit-learn is great because it has a clean API, is robust, fast, easy to use, comprehensive, and well documented and supported, released under a permissive license and the developers are cool.
 If you can implement your project in Python and you don't need massively scalable algorithms, then it is probably for you._